babelouest/taliesin/docs/API.md

 ### Listen to a stream

-For a stream to be available to usual media players, we can't use a Oauth2 Bearer token to authenticate the stream, because it's not supported, because it's way too overkill.
+For a stream to be available to usual media players, we can't use a Oauth2 Bearer token to authenticate the stream, because it's not supported, and would be way too overkill.
 Instead, all Taliesin stream address use a 32 bytes identifier which is randomly generated, so an unauthorized client needs to guess the stream name to access it.

 #### URL

-`/stream/@stream_name[?index=]`
+`/api/stream/@stream_name[?index=]`

 #### Method